tgbaozkn/Basic-Machine-Learning-Project-With-Python/README.md

 # Basic-Machine-Learning-Project-With-Python
-Beginner or Elemantry projects in Python about Regression ,Classification and data processing
+Beginner or Elementary projects in Python about Regression ,Classification and data processing